Medicare Set Aside Consultants

 Establishing a Medicare Set-Aside (MSA)

-In short, a Medicare Set-Aside (“MSA”) is a voluntary arrangement that demonstrates a good-faith effort to fund future care without relying solely on Medicare.
-An MSA is a fund created for the settlement of a Workers’ Compensation or liability case.
+In short, a Medicare set-aside (“MSA”) is a voluntary arrangement that demonstrates a good-faith effort to fund future care without relying solely on Medicare.
+A Medicare set-aside is a fund created for the settlement of a Workers’ Compensation or liability case.
 It is established from a portion of the settlement amount and is used to pay for future injury- or illness-related medical expenses that would otherwise be payable by Medicare.
 Funds must be established under an insured account and may be managed by the injured plaintiff or administered through a custodial account.
-Milestone coordinates the administration and set-up of your MSA through a third party to ensure that you are not over-funding the account.
+Milestone coordinates the administration and set-up of your Medicare set-aside through a third party to ensure that you are not over-funding the account.

 When this is the best option for a Medicare beneficiary, our Medicare set-aside consultants take a streamlined and systematic approach to ensure adequate Medicare compliance and protection.

 Our recommended four-step process is as follows:

-- Determine if a MSA is legally necessary based on the individual’s anticipated settlement amount, potential cost of future related medical care, and current Medicare status and eligibility.
+- Determine if a Medicare set-aside is legally necessary based on the individual’s anticipated settlement amount, potential cost of future related medical care, and current Medicare status and eligibility.

 - Determine the appropriate allocation.
 An expert allocator will gather information about the beneficiary’s covered and non-covered medical needs.

 - Implement the most cost-effective funding solution.
-MSAs can be funded in different ways.
-An expert MSA consultant can weigh these options for the best tax-saving benefits, flexibility, and cost.
+Medicare set-asides can be funded in different ways.
+An expert Medicare set-aside consultant can weigh these options for the best tax-saving benefits, flexibility, and cost.

-By taking a logical, documented approach to the MSA process, our experienced Medicare set-aside consultants ensure that individuals can comply with Medicare secondary payer laws and that their future medical needs and Medicare eligibility will be protected.
+By taking a logical, documented approach to the process, our experienced Medicare set-aside consultants ensure that individuals can comply with Medicare secondary payer laws and that their future medical needs and Medicare eligibility will be protected.